Kusanagi8200/Mini-Kuzai/README.md

-# Mini-Kuzai
+##### **``Mini-Kuzai - LLM``**

-**Build a language model from scratch, train it locally, and inspect what happens inside a Transformer.**
+##### **``Build a language model from scratch, train it locally, and inspect what happens inside a Transformer.``**

-Mini-Kuzai is an educational and experimental project focused on constructing a small autoregressive language model without starting from a pretrained model.
+**Mini-Kuzai is an educational and experimental project focused on constructing a small autoregressive language model without starting from a pretrained model.
 The goal is not to produce a production chatbot.
-The goal is to implement the mechanisms of a modern decoder-only Transformer directly, train the resulting model, measure it, and inspect the learned behavior layer by layer.
+The goal is to implement the mechanisms of a modern decoder-only Transformer directly, train the resulting model, measure it, and inspect the learned behavior layer by layer.**

-The project is developed with Python and PyTorch and was trained locally on an NVIDIA CUDA GPU.
-MINI-KUZAI PHASE 01 preserves the complete incremental lab sequence that led from a word-level tokenizer to a batched, padded, multi-head Transformer with a frozen final checkpoint.
+**The project is developed with Python and PyTorch and was trained locally on an NVIDIA CUDA GPU.
+MINI-KUZAI PHASE 01 preserves the complete incremental lab sequence that led from a word-level tokenizer to a batched, padded, multi-head Transformer with a frozen final checkpoint.**

-## Project goals
+---

+##### **``PROJECT GOALS``**

-Mini-Kuzai explores the complete path from raw text to next-token prediction:
+**``Mini-Kuzai explores the complete path from raw text to next-token prediction -->``**

 - word-level tokenization and vocabulary construction
 - token embeddings